ibm-cloud-docs/power-iaas/registering-linux.md

 ## Capturing and importing a SUSE image
 {: #preparing-linux-image}

 To use SUSE within the {{site.data.keyword.powerSys_notm}} service, you must use the [IBM Power Virtualization Center (PowerVC)](https://www.ibm.com/support/knowledgecenter/en/SSXK2N_1.4.4/com.ibm.powervc.standard.help.doc/powervc_images_hmc.html){: new_window}{: external} to capture your Linux image, then [import it](/docs/power-iaas?topic=power-iaas-deploy-custom-image) as an Open Virtualization Appliance (OVA) file.
 You must also bring your own license (BYOL).
-If you are cannot use PowerVC to capture an image, there is a separate tool available for [Power Systems OVA image capture](/docs/power-iaas?topic=power-iaas-linux-deployment#vios-capture).
+If you cannot use PowerVC to capture an image, see the [Power Systems OVA image capture](/docs/power-iaas?topic=power-iaas-linux-deployment#vios-capture) instructions.

 ## Linux networking
 {: #linux-networking}

 To connect a Linux virtual machine (VM) to the public internet, you must add a public network when you provision a {{site.data.keyword.powerSys_notm}}.
-You must set up a Linux-based NAT gateway on a public-facing Linux VM if you have Linux VMs that you do not want to have an internet-facing external IP address.
+You must set up a Linux-based NAT gateway on a public-facing Linux VM if you have Linux VMs that do not need an internet-facing external IP address.
 For more information, see [19.6 Basic Router Setup](https://documentation.suse.com/sles/15-SP1/html/SLES-all/cha-network.html#sec-network-router){: new_window}{: external} and [Linux NAT(Network Address Translation) Router Explained](https://www.slashroot.in/linux-nat-network-address-translation-router-explained){: new_window}{: external}.

 ### Configuring SNAT in the Power Systems Virtual Server environment
 {: #configuring-snat}